 •Age-range: The manufacturer’s suggested age starts at 2.
 I would be more comfortable with the 3 years and over, unless the kiddo is closely supervised

-•Creativity stymied–this isn’t as much of an issue for the older toddlers/younger preschoolers but as preschoolers start getting towards that 4-1/2 to 5 year stage, try not to give so many specific items and let them use their imaginations to create scenarios employing symbolism to represent various things.
+•Creativity stymied–this isn’t as much of an issue for the older toddlers/younger preschoolers.
+However, as preschoolers start getting towards that 4-1/2 to 5 year stage, try not to give so many specific items and let them use their imaginations to create scenario.
+This gives them the chance to employ symbolism to represent various things.

 Start early by developing an organizational system to keep track of pieces and directions.
 Because, just as your baby become a preschooler awfully quickly, your child will move from playing with DUPLOS® and go to straight Legos®.
-If you thought keeping of parts was hard before you aint seen nothing yet!
+If you thought keeping track of parts was hard before you aint seen nothing yet!
 May the Force be with YOU!
+Yours in Play!